camconrad/compensator/contracts/README.md

 ### Variables
 - `address[] public compensators` - A list of all `Compensator` contracts created by the factory.
-- `mapping(address delegatee => address compensator) public delegateeToCompensator` - A mapping of delegatees to their `Compensator` contracts.
+- `mapping(address delegate => address compensator) public delegateToCompensator` - A mapping of delegates to their `Compensator` contracts.
 - `address public immutable COMP_TOKEN` - The COMP governance token contract.
 - `address public immutable COMPOUND_GOVERNOR` - The Compound Governor contract.